iatorm/jellyfish/doc.md

 An operator also takes its inputs from the south and east, but they are functions instead of values.
 Only if a value is encountered instead of a function, it is used as the input to an operator.
 The operator evaluates its argument(s) and produces a new function, and this function is evaluated on the argument(s) of its east input (or, if the east input has no arguments, its south input).
-The output of the program is the value at the top left corner of the source code.
+A program is run by evaluating the top left item, and all other items required for that, in an unspecified order (except that function calls are always evaluated after their arguments).
+Unnecessary function calls are not evaluated, even when the function and its arguments are used in an operator call.

 ## Input and output format